loyjoy/academy/experiences/variables/functions.md

     Returns the date of tomorrow to a format like dd/MM/YY

   ### Get Param
-    THis function extracts an argument from the url.
+    This function extracts an argument from the url.
 Argument 1 is the name of the parameter you want to extract.
     In the url it lookes like this:
     .../pathofcurrenturl?variablename=variablevalue
     or